 - a.
-The Company invested several amounts in Mobixell Networks Inc. (Mobixell), a privately held Company which is engaged in the design, development and marketing solutions for mobile rich media adaptation, optimization and delivery.
-As of December 31, 2012, the Company holds 2.04% of Mobixell's shares on a fully diluted basis.
-During 2012 the Company's has impaired its entire investment in Mobixell following several financing rounds in which the Company did not participate.
-As a result the Company has recorded impairments of \$ 600 and \$ 100 recorded during 2010 and 2012, respectively. - b.
-During 2012, the Company acquired through its subsidiary beneficial interests in Two Penn Center Plaza in Philadelphia, Pennsylvania and in Texas Shopping Center Portfolio for further details please see note 1(b)3 and 1(b)4, respectively.
+The Company invested several amounts in Mobixell Networks Inc. (Mobixell), a privately held Company which was engaged in the design, development and marketing solutions for mobile rich media adaptation, optimization and delivery.
+The Company held 2.04% of Mobixell's shares on a fully diluted basis.
+During 2012 the Company's recorded impairments of \$ 100 and impaired its entire investment in Mobixell following several financing rounds in which the Company did not participate.
+For further details please see note 14. - b.
+During 2013, the Company acquired through its subsidiary beneficial interests in Two Penn Center Plaza in Philadelphia, Pennsylvania and in a Texas Shopping Center Portfolio for further details please see note 1 b(2) and 1 b(3) respectively